Seth A. Taft

 Research

-Research and other academic writing are some of the main ways that I stay connected with the broader music education community.
+During a period of my career, research and other academic writing were some of the main ways that I stayed connected with the broader music education community.
 That connection takes place in several forms, including collaborations with peers, reading and discussing the writings of others, and adding my own discoveries and ideas into the compendium of music education knowledge.

 I have collaborated with others in research on music teacher evaluation and job fit.
 I have also written with a colleague about the use of APA 7 in music bibliography courses.